b2network/docs/main/B2_Network_Put_Bitcoin_in_Every_AIs_Wallet.md

 • AI-Governed Key Rotation: Utilizing GNN risk analysis to automatically trigger key rotation, reducing the probability of key leakage during long-term operations.

-Agent-Native Abstract Account (A-AA) constructs a complete lifecycle management framework for autonomous agents on-chain by natively aggregating identity, resources, policies, and permissions, enabling each AI agent to be verifiable like a smart contract and flexible to upgrade like an operating system process, thus laying the foundation for large-scale sustainable operation of DSN-AI.
+Agent-Native Abstract Account (A-AA) constructs a complete lifecycle management framework for autonomous agents on-chain by natively aggregating identity, resources, policies, and permissions, enabling each AI agent to be verifiable like a smart contract and flexible to upgrade like an operating system process, thus laying the foundation for large-scale sustainable operation of AI Signal.

 ## Signal Network